hipstas/kaldi-pop-up-archive/README.md

 done
 ```

-- Now move the 16 kHz WAV files to a separate folder.
+- Now move the 16kHz WAV files to a separate folder.

 ```
 mkdir /audio_in_16khz/